osandadeshan/k6-javascript-example/README.md

 # Step-by-Step Guide to Load Testing with k6

 Load testing is a crucial step in ensuring your web application’s performance and stability under stress. k6 is an open-source load testing tool designed to be developer-friendly and efficient.
-Here explains the process of setting up and running load tests using k6, from installation to writing scripts and interpreting results.
+Here, explains the process of setting up and running load tests using k6, from installation to writing scripts and interpreting results.

 ## Step 1: Installing k6